YCSU/Udacity_SDC_P5_Vehicle_Detection_and_Tracking/README.md

 ![][image7]

 ### Detection example
 The detection pipeline is the following.
 We resize the image picked by each sliding window to 64x64, extract features, normalize it, and feed it into the classifier (line 69-97 in main.py).
 To minimize the false positives, we implement the heat map technique introduced in the lecture (line 15-45 in main.py).
-First, we define that the pixels winthin the window in which a car is detected are activated. we notice that, for pixels representing a car, they are usually acvtivated several times, so pixels only activated once are regearded as false positives and are ignored (line 34-45 and line 141 in main.py).
+First, we define that the pixels within the window in which a car is detected are activated. we notice that, for pixels representing a car, they are usually acvtivated several times, so pixels only activated once are regearded as false positives and are ignored (line 34-45 and line 141 in main.py).
 Using the label() function from scipy.ndimage.measurements, we redraw the boxs around the pixels that are activated more than one time (line 192-205 in utils.py).
 An example is shown below.
 ![][image8]

 ## Video Implementation